 Annual bluegrass grows to a height of 6 to 8 inches when left unmowed.
 It has light green, flattened stems that are bent at the base and often rooted at the lower stem joint.
 Leaf blades are often crinkled part way down and vary from 1 to 3 inches in length with typical Poa, boat-shaped leaf tips.
 The inflorescence (flowering structure) is a terminal panicle that varies from 1 to 4 inches in length.
 Seed head initiation can start as soon as plants are 6 weeks old in early fall and continue until early summer, but most seed heads are formed in spring.
 The annual form of annual bluegrass is a rapid and prolific seeder.

-Chickweed (Stellaria media) is a widespread, hardy annual often found in moist, fertile garden soil in the South East.
+Chickweed (Stellaria media) is a widespread, hardy annual often found in moist, fertile garden landscape soil in the South East.
 In mild winter climates it begins blooming before winter ends.
 Edible but not very tasty, chickweed plants form dense 3-inch-tall mats of foliage studded with starry white flowers.

 Dandelion is a European native perennial plant whose low spreading, deeply notched leaves form a rosette pattern as they emerge from a weak central tap root.
 It closely resembles endive in form and in cultural requirements.
 The hollow flower stalks form a single compound flower of many golden colored florets.
 Like chicory, varieties differ in leaf shape, ranging from very curly leaved to broad leaved.